ubc-cirrus-lab/caribou/README.md

 # Multi-X-Serverless

+Multi-X-Serverless is a serverless framework for running and deploying complex workflows on AWS over multiple regions.
+The framework is designed to be self-adapting and self-optimizing with regards to the carbon footprint, cost, and performance of the workflows.
+A workflow that is developed and deployed using Multi-X-Serverless can be run and solved by the framework, which will then automatically, depending on constraints and objectives, adapt the workflow deployment to optimize the workflow's performance, cost, and carbon footprint.
+Optimization is done, when warranted by the type of application and frequency of its invocation, by using a suitable deployment algorithm that solves for new multi-region deployment configurations.
+The overhead of the system plays a crucial role in the optimization process and sets the frequency as well as the granularity of the optimization process.
+For more information, see the [design documentation](docs/design.md).

 ## Quick Start

+The following instructions will guide you through the process of setting up the project and running a workflow.

+### Prerequisites

-We are working with poetry, so you need to install it first.
+We are working with poetry for our dependency management, so you need to install it first.

 ```bash
 pip install poetry
 ```

+#### Note for Linux Users

-Alternatively if this doesn't work you will need to install poetry on Linux with:
+If this doesn't work for you and you are using a Linux machine, you will need to install poetry with:

 ```bash
 apt install python3-poetry